 Secretary of Defense Spokesperson CAPT Jeff Davis provided the following readout:

-Secretary of Defense James N. Mattis met with the Singapore Minister of Defence Dr. Ng Eng Hen on June 1 on the sidelines of the International Institute for Strategic Studies’ 17th Asia Security Summit, also known as the Shangri-La Dialogue, a major annual defense and security forum in the Indo-Pacific region.
+Secretary of Defense James N. Mattis met with Vietnam Minister of National Defense Ngo Xuan Lich on the sidelines of the International Institute for Strategic Studies’ 17th Asia Security Summit, also known as the Shangri-La Dialogue, in Singapore on June 1.

 This was the fourth meeting between the two leaders since August 2017.